 The term “fraudulent employer” can take on many different meanings.
 Sometimes, it means that the company was made-up and has no legitimacy.
 Other times, the company is real and the Handshake user is pretending to be affiliated with a legitimate organization.
 If these employers are able to get access to your schools, they can post jobs, message students, and potentially scam the very people you are trying to help and protect.

 The good news is…there are preventative measures your team can take to ensure that little to no fraudulent activity occurs at your school!

 Make sure the user’s email matches the company domain.
 This is how many fraudulent users sneakily make their way into Handshake’s platform.
 Check the user requesting access’ email address against the company web address.
 Do they match?
 Your goal is to ensure that the user is who they say they are.

-These are actions you can take with the approval process.
 There are also ways to prevent student engagement with fraudulent employers.
 We have some helpful tips for students here.

 If any of the employer’s information causes you to question their legitimacy after you have gone through these steps, consider the following options:

 Flag the employer if you are extremely suspicious of their legitimacy

 Approve the employer to see their job postings, and if the jobs look illegitimate, flag the employer immediately.